Learning Specialist | Job Vacancies | Trinity School of Durham and Chapel Hill

 Qualifications

-• Bachelor’s degree, preferably in Special Education.
+• Bachelor’s degree, preferably in Special Education

 • A current Teacher’s License is desired.

-• Easily connects with young learners.
+• Easily connects with various age groups.

 • Has the ability to create a safe and supportive learning environment that helps students feel successful.